Amy Thompson

-Amy Lan Thompson (born 28 July 1994) is a Luxembourgish international footballer who plays as a forward for Differdange and the Luxembourg national team.
+Amy Lan Thompson (born 28 July 1994) is a Luxembourgish international footballer who plays as a forward for Differdange and formerly the Luxembourg national team.

 Thompson returned to the national team in 2022 after a four-year absence.
-She is Luxembourg's all-time most-capped player and top goalscorer, with 34 goals in 52 appearances.
+She is Luxembourg's all-time top goalscorer, with 35 goals in 56 appearances.

+She played her last international match on 9 June 2026 against Belgium.